 ‘Intellectual Property’ or ‘IP’ means all copyright and all rights in relation to inventions (including patent rights), registered and unregistered trademarks (including service marks), registered and unregistered designs, and circuit layouts, and any other rights resulting from intellectual activity in the industrial, scientific, literary and artistic fields recognised in domestic law anywhere in the world.

-‘Licence’ means a non-exclusive licence of IP in respect of Contract Material, being a licence that:

-is fully paid-up and does not require any additional payment by the licensee, including by way of royalty or any other fee;

-cannot be revoked or terminated by the licensor for any reason except upon expiration of a statutory protection term;

-operates in perpetuity without any action required on the part of the licensee to renew or extend the licence;

-operates on a world-wide basis; and

-binds each successor in title to the owner of the IP in respect of the Contract Material.

 ‘Notifiable Incident’ has the meaning given in sections 35 to 37 of the Work Health and Safety Act 2011 (Cth).

 ‘Personal Information’ has the same meaning as in the Privacy Act 1988 (Cth).